-Holders of common stock are entitled to one vote per share and, upon liquidation or dissolution, are entitled to receive all assets available for distribution to common stockholders.
-The holders of common stock have no preemptive or other subscription rights, and there is no redemption or sinking fund provisions with respect to such shares.
+Holders of Common Stock are entitled to one vote per share and, upon liquidation or dissolution, are entitled to receive all assets available for distribution to holders of Common Stock.
+The holders of Common Stock have no preemptive or other subscription rights, and there is no redemption or sinking fund provisions with respect to such shares.